haacked/haacked.com/_posts/archived/2005-07-08-anyone-know-of-a-aspnet-connection-string-custom-control.aspx.markdown

 ---
 layout: post
-title: "Anyone Know Of a ASP.NET Connection String Custom Control"
+title: Anyone Know Of a ASP.NET Connection String Custom Control
 date: 2005-07-08 -0800
 comments: true
 disqus_identifier: 7973
 categories: []
+redirect_from: "/archive/2005/07/07/anyone-know-of-a-aspnet-connection-string-custom-control.aspx/"
 ---

 Before I spend time writing my own, does anybody out there know of an ASP.NET custom control that can render a nice interface for specifying a connection string?